-So what % is a cheeky offer on a house and is it OK to offer less than asking price on a house?
+So what % is a cheeky offer on a house and is it OK to offer less than asking price?
 It’s arguable that any offer of more than 10% discount off the asking price could be considered a cheeky offer.
 The level of ‘cheek’ depends on who the vendor is and how long their home has been on the market.
 But so long as you’re prepared for them to say no to your offer, it’s worth taking a punt with a cheeky offer.

 How much should you offer on a house below asking price and when does it become cheeky?